osmandapp/web/main/docs/user/widgets/quick-action.md

 -->

-### Change position
+### Change Position

 Quick action button will appear on the right corner (above the zoom buttons), but it can be moved to the any part of the screen by long-tap it.

 | | |
 |------------|------------|